Harrshchauhan/WeatherX/README.md

 # WeatherX
-This Weather app has Real-time weather updates, detailed forecasts, interactive radar maps, and personalized widgets to keep you informed and prepared.
+This Weather app hasReal-time weather updates, detailed forecasts, interactive radar maps, and personalized widgets keep you informed and prepared.